happytm/BatteryNode/README.md

 ### Ultra low power consumption

 This is the main goal of this project.
 Proberequest protocol is used for data transfer to conserve power.
-#### TODO : Implement BLE communication using CH582F for battery powered sensors for hardware/software simplicity, lower cost (less than $2) and power consumption (around 15 MA).
+#### TODO : Implement BLE communication using CH582F for battery powered sensors for hardware/software simplicity, lower cost (less than $2) and power consumption (around 15 mA).

 ### KISS (Keep It Simple Stupid) design principle